 Speed – The USPS provides a range of 3-21 days for delivery times.

-Cost – Standard Mail is significantly less expensive than First Class Mail.
+Cost – Standard Mail is significantly less expensive than First Class Mail with the cost ranging from $0.20-$0.40.

 Quantity Requirements – All mail pieces sent out as Standard mail must be presorted (described below), and the minimum quantity is 200.